Is Google Making Us Stupid?: Analysis

 In critiquing the rise of Internet-based computing, the philosophical question of whether or not a society can control technological progress was raised.
 At the online magazine Edge, Wikipedia co-founder Larry Sanger argued that individual will was all that was necessary to maintain the cognitive capacity to read a book all the way through.

 Computer scientist and writer Jaron Lanier balked at the idea that technological progress is an "autonomous process that will proceed in its chosen direction independently of us".
 Lanier echoed a view stated by American historian Lewis Mumford in his 1970 book The Pentagon of Power, in which Mumford suggested that the technological advances that shape a society could be controlled if the full might of a society's free will were employed.
 Lanier believed that technology was significantly hindered by the idea that "there is only one axis of choice" which is either pro- or anti- when it comes to technology adoption.

-Yet Carr had stated in The Big Switch that he believed an individual's personal choice toward a technology had little effect on technological progress.
-According to Carr, the view expressed by Mumford about technological progress was incorrect because it regarded technology solely as advances in science and engineering rather than as an influence on the costs of production and consumption.
-Economics were a more significant consideration in Carr's opinion because in a competitive marketplace the most efficient methods of providing an important resource will prevail.
+However, Carr had stated in The Big Switch that he believed an individual's personal choice toward a technology had little effect on technological progress.
+According to Carr, the view expressed by Mumford about technological progress was incorrect because it regarded technology solely as advances in science and engineering, rather than as an influence on the costs of production and consumption.
+Economics were a more significant consideration in Carr's opinion, because in a competitive marketplace the most efficient methods of providing an important resource will prevail.
 As technological advances shape society, an individual might be able to resist the effects but his lifestyle will "always be lonely and in the end futile"; despite a few holdouts, technology will nevertheless shape economics which, in turn, will shape society.